ImageMagick v6 Examples --

 Dst_Out (or a 'erase' operation)

-It can be used to cut holes, or take bites out of the background image using the shape of the overlay.
+It can be used to cut holes, or take bites out of the background image, using the shape of the overlay.
 Any color in the overlay is again completely ignored.

 composite -compose Dst_Out -gravity center \

-label_A_white.png rose: -matte compose_erase.png
+label_A_white.png rose: -alpha Set compose_erase.png

 [IM Output]